odagora/personal-website/src/pages/posts/creating-an-ecommerce-web-component-from-scratch.md

 ---
 layout: '@/templates/BasePost.astro'
 title: Creating an Ecommerce Web Component from scratch
-description: ¿How to create a vanilla JavaScript Web Component for an ecommerce?.
-Let's find out in this one out of three blog posts series.
+description: Learn to build a JavaScript Web Component for e-commerce.
+Dive into our series.
+Click to explore!
 pubDate: 2023-12-21T00:00:00Z
 imgSrc: '/assets/images/persona-adding-clothes-closeup.jpg'
 imgAlt: 'ecommerce image'